-An important SEO strategy is to merge a duplicate website, move content URLs to a new domain name, or sometimes as the result of website redesign the content changes, so we need to do some website migration.
+Website migration is an important SEO strategy.
+You may need to merge a duplicate website or move content to a new domain name.
+Perhaps a website redesign has changed the content.
+These are some of the reasons we may need to do a website migration.

 You need to be aware that any structural changes can cause search engines to become confused and potentially damage your organic search traffic, if not handled properly.